 This is because most of the signs and symptoms don't usually appear until later childhood and the teenage years.

 If Marfan syndrome is suspected, your child will be carefully monitored so any developing symptoms can be detected and treated as soon as possible.

 Your GP may compare the signs and symptoms against the Ghent criteria.
 This is a diagnostic tool that helps GPs and other healthcare professionals tell the difference between Marfan syndrome and other similar syndromes.

-The Ghent criteria consist of major and minor criteria.
-The major criteria are features or symptoms that are common in people with Marfan syndrome and rare in people who don't have the syndrome.
+The Ghent criteria consists of major and minor criteria.
+The major criteria are features or symptoms common in people with Marfan syndrome that are rare in people who don't have it.

-Minor criteria are features or symptoms that are present in people with Marfan syndrome, but are also present in people who don't have it.
+Minor criteria are features or symptoms present in people with Marfan syndrome, but are also present in people who don't have it.

 To be diagnosed with Marfan syndrome using the Ghent criteria, you must have a number of different symptoms.

 If you have a family history of Marfan syndrome, you'll need to have one of the major criteria and one of the minor criteria.

 If you don't have a family history of Marfan syndrome, you'll need to have two major criteria and one of the minor criteria.